-While other djs value quantity, Jenifa Mayanja’s DJ ethos is about introduction & preservation of house music culture, while bringing back love to the game.
+While other djs value quantity, Jenifa Mayanja’s DJ ethos is about the introduction & preservation of house music culture, while bringing back love to the game.

 She has played multiple times at Panorama Bar, Fabric London, Output/Panther Room NYC, Tresor along with appearances at the legendary Rex Club, Concrete Paris, Djoon and beloved events like “Freerotation”, “Horse Meat Disco”, and as a resident of newly minted top 10 boutique festival “Kala Festival”.

 As a label owner, Jenifa is the creator of Bumako Recordings label started in 2007 which introduced the world to Jenifa’s signature naturalistic deep house sound.
-Jenifa Mayanja also Co-owns EDJ Records and Sound Warrior Records the label dedicated exclusively to releasing music by other women producers.
+Jenifa Mayanja also co-owns EDJ Records and Sound Warrior Records the label dedicated exclusively to releasing music by other women producers.

 On January 8th 2021 she has an extended and detailed interview with Resident Advisor, explaining her professional career inside the music industry. she opens about developing her own sound, managing her music record label as facing the future.

 1. Could you tell me about your musical upbringing?
 What kinds of sounds did you grow up with at home and how did they lay the foundations for your own music?